 But if you’re not ready to start couponing yet, don’t pay full price for blade refills on Amazon!

-8. Save 30% when you buy generic tips for your Waterpik oral flosser.
+11. Save 26% when you buy Amazon’s generic tips for your Waterpik oral flosser.

 While we see deals on Waterpik flossers about every other month on average, deals on the replacement tips are rare.
 So get the name-brand flosser when there’s a deal and then buy generic replacement tips to save money over the long haul.